vfinel/nopywer/docs/index.md

 Nopywer has been successfully used to design several power grids, as illustred by the following figure.

 ![alt text](nopywer_map_example.png "Title")
-*Example of a real-case scenario.
-Houses represent power loads at specific geographic coordinate; their size scales with their power need.
-Two 3-phases islanded grids provide power to 61 loads (totalling 195kW) from two generators.*
+*Example of a real-case scenario: on this map, houses represent power loads at specific geographic coordinates; their sizes scale with their power needs.
+In this case, two 3-phases islanded grids were designed to provide power to 61 loads (totalling 195kW) from two generators.*

 This site will soon be populated with examples and tutorials about how to design power grids yourself, stayed tuned !